Trustroots/trustroots/docs/React.md

 # A brief guide to the React migration

-If you want get familiar with react, start with the [official site](reactjs.org).
+If you want get familiar with React, start with the [official site](reactjs.org).
 It has a nice [tutorial](https://reactjs.org/tutorial/tutorial.html) and [guide](https://reactjs.org/docs/hello-world.html).

 ## What do we want to achieve?

-We want to have a separate codebases for server and client.
-The client will be written in react.
+We want to have separate codebases for server and client.
+The client will be written in React.

 We'll replace the current AngularJS components one by one.
 Eventually, we'll drop the AngularJS and create a React project.